Hansoft/SAFeKit/README.md

 update or enhance this program.
 Questions can be sent to svante.lidman@hansoft.com and will be answered when other obligations so permit.

 Scaled Agile Framework and SAFe are trademarks of Leffingwell, LLC.
+These trademarks are only used for reference purpose and their use does imply any kind of endorsement of SAFe Support Kit for Hansoft by Leffingwell, LLC.